Three-Round 2018 NFL Mock Draft: Patriots find QB in Round 2, Giants land a RB in Round 3

 44. Washington Redskins

 James Daniels, C, Iowa.
 Washington lands a plug-and-play center to replace Long, who didn't have the ceiling of the Iowa pivot anyway.
-Along with Wynn in the first round, this team should feel confident about its O-line upgrades.

 45. Green Bay Packers